Woman wiping her eyes

 1. Starting a wellbeing committee: Get people from across the business involved to promote wellbeing initiatives that work for everyone.

-2. Creating a mental health policy if you don’t already have one: Unum can support with this with a Workplace Health and Wellbeing Review.
+2. Creating a mental health policy if you don’t already have one: Unum can support this with a Workplace Health and Wellbeing Review.

 3. Regularly reviewing your policy: It’s not enough to create the policy and leave it be.
 It must involve regular, two-way communications between employer and employees about how it should evolve